COVID vaccines for kids are coming | DW | 25.10.2021

 "The first thing I'm going to do is have a huge sleepover with all my friends, like a party or something," she said.

-Maja was part of a US-based study that could ease the way for authorities there to approve the BioNTech-Pfizer mRNA vaccine for kids under the age of 12 years.
+Maja was part of a United States-based study that could ease the way for authorities there to approve the BioNTech-Pfizer mRNA vaccine for kids under the age of 12 years.

 Researchers tested the vaccine on 2,268 kids between the ages of 5 and 11.
-About the same number of kids got a placebo.
+About the same number of children got a placebo.

 After the study, developers said they were confident their vaccine was safe and effective for kids in that age group when the dose was reduced.